Notable People

 That is why Lester still feels unusually relevant.
 He did not resolve the tensions between Black and Jewish life in America.
 He refused the simpler temptation of pretending the tensions made relation impossible.

 That refusal shaped his teaching as well.
-UMass’s remembrance of him shows how seriously he took students, literature, and moral conversation.
-He was not simply a public figure who later accepted an academic post.
+UMass' remembrance of him shows how seriously he took students, literature, and moral conversation.
+He was more than a public figure who later accepted an academic post.
 He became part of the intellectual life of the university in a way that reflected the rest of his career: history as argument, reading as ethical encounter, and identity as something to be examined rather than displayed.

 Why Lester still matters